phoenixr-codes/grap/docs_src/source/cheatsheet.rst

 ``load * from f``
 =================

-Loads all rules from another grammar in the same directory. ``f`` must match the file name without its extension.
+Loads all rules except context rules from another grammar in the same directory. ``f`` must match the file name without its extension.
 For a file in a subdirectory use a "/" and for files in a parent directory use "../".

 ----